ReneOlsthoorn/Ground/README.md

 				addsd xmm0, xmm2
 				movq [fSampleX@main], xmm0
 			}
-			...
 ```

-Diving into this language will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
+Diving into this project will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
 format, the x64 calling convention and Compiler Design.

 The C programming language is 50 years old at this moment.
 It is a well-known language to do low-level programming, but